Isivile23/Data-Analytics-Week-1/README.md

 ### Data Governance

 Data governance program ensure that organization has high-quality data and is able to effectively control that data.

+#### Analytics Tools

+Software helps analysts work through each one of the phases of the analytics process.
+These tolls automate much heavy lifting data analysis, improving the analysts ability to acquire, clean, manipulate, visualize, and analyze data.
+Th

+* Microsoft Excel
+* Google Sheets